-Non-current assets primarily consist of property plant and equipment mining interests, which include the Company's mineral properties, and property, plant, and equipment.
-The decrease relative to December 31, 2023 is primarily attributable to the depreciation expenses, net of the Company's capitalized SJG Open-Pit expansion costs during the first quarter of FY2024.
+Non-current assets primarily consist of property plant and equipment mining interests, which include the Company's mineral properties, and property, plant, and equipment and investments.
+The increase relative to December 31, 2023 is primarily attributable to the Company's capitalized SJG Open-Pit expansion costs, net of depreciation expenses as well as a \$185,200 (CAD\$250,000) equity investment in Allied Critical Metals during the nine months ended September 30, 2024.